-Dizziness, loss of balance
+Dizziness, loss of balance (treatment offered at our South Norfolk clinic only)

 If you are worried about Dizziness, vertigo, the room spinning or a woozy head, Sarah in our South Norfolk Clinic offers treatment for these conditions.
 People describe the feeling of being unsteady, lightheaded, disorientated or unbalanced.
 During an appointment with Sarah, she will discuss your symptoms extensively before carrying out an assessment involving eye movements, head movements and balance.
 From here she will discuss her findings and treatment plan, making sure you are fully aware of your condition before starting treatment.